aprsworld/http-qp/README.md

 ## Purpose

-Make best effort to deliver data *from* producer(s) *to* one or more HTTP servers.
+Make best effort to HTTP POST data *from* producer(s) *to* one or more HTTP servers.
 Queue messages and re-transmit to HTTP server(s) until acknowledged.

+http-qp is designed for transfering small parcels of data

 ## Overview